 The genome is the set of genes present in a cell.
 About 99.9% of the human genome is almost similar to each individual.
 But 0.1% of the variance in sequence defines an individual’s identity, making them different from each other.

 The genome consists of both coding and non-coding region.
 The non-coding region is the repeated sequences that are inherited and do not code for the protein but make up most of the genetic DNA (deoxyribonucleic acid), whereas the coding region codes for proteins with a unique function.

 The non-coding regions are also known as junk DNA or satellite DNA.
 Those sequences are used to correlate and differentiate individuals using techniques such as DNA fingerprinting, DNA profiling, and DNA typing.

 Introduction and History

 DNA fingerprinting is a molecular technique for determining the paternity and the suspects from crime scenes.
-This technique was discovered by Sir Alec Jeffrey in 1984 where he found some short tandem repeats (STR) or satellite genome in seal meat with some similarities to humans.
+This technique was discovered by Sir Alec Jeffrey in 1984 when he found some short tandem repeats (STR) or satellite genomes in seal meat with some similarities to humans.

-Later, these STRs were used as genetic markers for producing a probe with short sequences aligned with those repetitive sequences.
-After the experiment, it was also discovered that these STR sequences’ vary in length for each individual.
-Although the bases of the sequences from non-coding section of DNA in most living beings may be the same it’s STR length differs from one individual to another.
+Later, these STRs were used as genetic markers and produced a probe with short sequences aligned with those repetitive sequences.
+After the experiment, it was also discovered that these STR sequences vary in length for each individual.
+Although the bases of the sequences from a non-coding section of DNA in most living beings may be the same, its STR length differs from one individual to another.

 Microsatellite, also known as short tandem repeat (STR), consists of 1 to 9 base pairs; for example, “3′-GATAGATAGATAGATA-5′ is the main STR repeated sequences makers and is repeated five to a hundred times at each microsatellite locus.
 Microsatellite does not have the exact location and is scattered randomly in the chromosome.